stateful/docs.runme.dev/docs/getting-started/features.md

 ## **Bridge the gaps between the terminal, editor, and browser**

-All inside markdown:
+All inside Markdown:

 The outputs of each run are displayed in the notebook itself.
-No need to open another terminal or a browser or a native app - just keep working within markdown.
+No need to open another terminal or a browser or a native app - just keep working within Markdown.
 On top of that, you can even see images, tables, and more!

-## **Manage resources like Vercel, Deno Cloud, or GitHub Actions directly from within markdown**:
+## **Manage resources like Vercel, Deno Cloud, or GitHub Actions directly from within Markdown**:

 You can integrate other platforms and, for example, trigger GitHub Actions to run within your notebooks.
 Already have an action set up to work the particular task?
 Just dispatch it!